 Finding substitutes for animal products is perhaps the trickiest part of vegan cooking, both for a new conscious eater, and for someone who's been doing this a while.
 But it can also be a lot of fun to upend some long-held traditions on cooking and baking by using cruelty-free products and getting results that are just as good and usually healthier than their animal-infested versions.Here is a list of vegan substitutes that always work for me.
 I've tried to group them by the animal product they replace.
 I will add to this list as I experiment with new substitutes, but meanwhile rest assured that I've tried and tested them for years now in my vegan kitchen.
 They work!
 If you don't find something here and have a question about what to substitute in a particular recipe, feel free to leave a comment below.

 (To replace more than one, just multiply)

-1 tbsp of ground flax meal + 3 tbsp of water
+1 tablespoon of ground flax meal + 3 tablespoon of water

 I use this most often for baked bread-cakes, like my Vegan Banana Bread and Vegan Zucchini Bread, and in Vegan Banana Cookies and Vegan Banana Muffins.